machdyne/zeitlos/docs/chip8_app.md

 ## Not yet verified

-Everything above compiles clean for `rv32im` and every host test passes, but **none of it has run on real hardware**.
 What that leaves open, in rough order of how likely it is to bite:

 - **The blit.** Position, clipping against a partially covered window, and the source alignment of an odd `dst_x`.
 The renderer's output is